jaws-bren/notebook/README.md

 **Selected Metadata Definitions**

-'CLOUD_COVER': Percentage cloud cover (0-100), -1 = not calculated.
+'CLOUD_COVER': Percentage cloud cover (0-100), -1 = not calculated.<br>
-'CLOUD_COVER_LAND': Percentage cloud cover over land (0-100), -1 = not calculated.
+'CLOUD_COVER_LAND': Percentage cloud cover over land (0-100), -1 = not calculated.<br>
-'DATA_SOURCE_ELEVATION': Elevation data source.
+'DATA_SOURCE_ELEVATION': Elevation data source.<br>
-'DATA_SOURCE_WATER_VAPOR': Water vapor data source.
+'DATA_SOURCE_WATER_VAPOR': Water vapor data source.<br>
-'EARTH_SUN_DISTANCE': Earth-Sun distance (AU) One astronomical unit (AU) is about 93 million miles (150 million kilometers) 'IMAGE_QUALITY_OLI': Image quality of the OLI bands.
+'EARTH_SUN_DISTANCE': Earth-Sun distance (AU) One astronomical unit (AU) is about 93 million miles (150 million kilometers).<br>
+'IMAGE_QUALITY_OLI': Image quality of the OLI bands.
 1 = worst, 9 = best, 0 = quality not calculated.
-For Landsat 8, this parameter is adjusted downward for scenes collected using the lower 12 bits from the OLI sensor (TRUNCATION_OLI = "LOWER").
+For Landsat 8, this parameter is adjusted downward for scenes collected using the lower 12 bits from the OLI sensor (TRUNCATION_OLI = "LOWER").<br>
 'IMAGE_QUALITY_TIRS': Image quality of the TIRS bands.
 1 = worst, 9 = best, 0 = quality not calculated.
-It is also adjusted downward for scenes processed with "SWITCHED" for the TIRS_SSM_POSITION_STATUS value.
+It is also adjusted downward for scenes processed with "SWITCHED" for the TIRS_SSM_POSITION_STATUS value.<br>
-'SENSOR_ID': Name of the sensor.
+'SENSOR_ID': Name of the sensor.<br>
-'SPACECRAFT_ID': Name of the spacecraft.
+'SPACECRAFT_ID': Name of the spacecraft.<br>
 'SUN_ELEVATION': Sun elevation angle in degrees for the image center location at the image center acquisition time.
 A positive value indicates a daytime scene.
 A negative value indicates a nighttime scene.
-Note: For reflectance calculation, the sun zenith angle is needed, which is 90 - sun elevation angle.
+Note: For reflectance calculation, the sun zenith angle is needed, which is 90 - sun elevation angle.<br>
 'SUN_AZIMUTH': Sun azimuth angle in degrees for the image center location at the image center acquisition time.
 A positive value indicates angles to the east or clockwise from the north.
-A negative value indicates angles to the west or counterclockwise from the north.
+A negative value indicates angles to the west or counterclockwise from the north.<br>
 'WRS_PATH': The Worldwide Reference System (WRS) is a global notation system for Landsat data.
 It is used to identify the path and row of each Landsat image.
 The path is the descending orbit of the satellite.
-Each path is segmented into 119 rows, from north to south.
+Each path is segmented into 119 rows, from north to south.<br>

 ## Installation